C.D. Técnico Universitario

 Club Deportivo Técnico Universitario is an Ecuadorian professional football club based in Ambato.
-It was founded on March 26 of 1971.
+It was founded on 26 March 1971.
 Their city rivals are Macará.
 Were twice runners-up in Serie A of Ecuador in 1978 and 1980.
-They play in estadio Bellavista with a capacity of 16,467.
+The club is commonly known by the nickname “El Rodillo Rojo” (The Red Roller).
+They play their home matches at the Estadio Universidad Indoamérica Bellavista, which has a capacity of 16,467.

 Present

-On November 25, 2011 the club crowned its great season getting promotion to the top flight as Serie B champions, winning 2–0 at home to Atlético Audaz, Orense squad failed because of administrative problems the club was suspended by FEF.
+On 25 November 2011 the club crowned its great season getting promotion to the top flight as Serie B champions, winning 2–0 at home to Atlético Audaz, Orense squad failed because of administrative problems the club was suspended by FEF.